InjectiveLabs/injective-protocol-specification/derivatives/v1-specification.md

 **Logic**

-Calling `multiMatchOrders` will perform the following steps:
+Calling `multiMatchOrders` will sequentially call `matchOrders`.

 ## batchMatchOrders

-`batchMatchOrders` can be used to
+`batchMatchOrders` can be used to match 2 sets of an arbitrary number of orders with each other using the same matching strategy as [`matchOrders`](https://github.com/0xProject/0x-protocol-specification/blob/master/v3/v3-specification.md#matchorders).

 ```solidity
 /// @dev Matches the input orders.